 When the RTF reader is parsing RTF and it encounters an \objattph control word, it SHOULD add a new instance to the position array.
-The position array stores the location in the data stream where
+The position array stores the location in the data stream where the object belongs.
+This location can be represented as the number of characters from the beginning of the rendered content.

 After the RTF reader has finished parsing the entire RTF content and populating the position array, sufficient information is available to complete the integration process.
 The number of values in the position array SHOULD be compared to the number of values in the attachments list (retrieved from the attachments table).
 If the number of values does not match, the RTF reader ignores the locations specified in the position array and uses the data provided in the attachment list.
 This can be accomplished by emptying the position array.
-Any extra attachments SHOULD be inserted at the end of the rendered RTF, or MAY<11> be inserted using the rendering position stored in the PidTagRenderingPosition property ([MS-OXCMSG] section 2.2.2.16) of the attachment.
+Any extra attachments SHOULD be inserted at the end of the rendered RTF, or MAY<17> be inserted using the rendering position stored in the PidTagRenderingPosition property ([MS-OXCMSG] section 2.2.2.16) of the attachment.